 The Trust only holds basic financial instruments as defined in FRS 102.
 The financial assets and financial liabilities of the Trust and their measurement basis are as follows:

-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in Note 15.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost.
 Prepayments are not financial instruments.

 Cash at bank - is classified as a basic financial instrument and is measured at face value.